Mastering the Wyckoff Trading Method: Step-by-Step Tutorial

 -

-SPRING: The “spring” period misleads retail traders who believe a price breakdown and a lower-low are imminent.
+SPRING: The “spring” period misleads retail traders into thinking a price breakdown and a lower low are imminent.

 -